1. Introduction

 1.3.
 Syntax used in the document

-All numbers in white on a red background are used on print-screen views to provide additional explanations.
-Explanations are always after the view with the corresponding numbering. i.e. 1. |
+All numbers displayed in white on an orange background are used in print-screen views to provide additional explanations.
+Explanations are always after the view with the corresponding numbering. i.e. 1.

 1.4.
 Syntax used in MONARC

-Creating/adding something in context (assets, recommendations, etc.). |
+Create/add something in context (assets, recommendations, etc.).

-Most fields of MONARC display additional information when the pointer stay unmoved some time. |
+Most fields of MONARC display additional information when the pointer stays unmoved for some time.

 2. Monarc Method